// Blog · Strategy

 Most of the automations I build use one or more of the following:

-A typical automation I build for a small business has ongoing costs of $0–$50/month depending on usage.
+A typical automation built for a small business has ongoing costs of $0–$50/month depending on usage.
 That's it.
 There's no enterprise contract, no vendor lock-in, no per-seat pricing.

 The ROI math

 Let's take a simple example.
 Say you're spending 8 hours a week on tasks that could be automated — data entry, email follow-ups, report generation.
-That's realistic for most small business owners I talk to.
+That's realistic for most small business owners.

 × $75/hour (conservative value of owner time) = $30,000/year in recovered time